MrSparxxx/JustInCase/readme.md

 8. Bank Raid may only be performed by Bank Robbers or classes that have the same ability.
 There must be at least two PD members on this includes: Mayor, Police officers and or SWAT members.

-9. Raiding a base thatís open and has no props or printers in it is not allowed.
+9. Raiding a base that‚Äôs open and has no props or printers in it is not allowed.
 An open base is defined as a base that you can walk into and freely explore the base without being attacked.

 10. Paramedics cannot defib players in an active raid, only when that raid is over.